-Simplicity is a core tenant of most midcentury modern rooms, with this kitchen being no exception.
+Simplicity is a core tenet of most midcentury modern rooms, and this kitchen is no exception.
 Its serene beige shade and clean cupboards and countertops are balanced by the pop of black from the range hood and the orb lighting.

 Try a Bit of Everything

 Do you love mixing your styles?
-Fortunately midcentury can leave its mark in earthy, boho spaces, minimalist rooms, and even more traditional homes.
-Refer to this kitchen's wood cabinets with matte black pulls and its lovely lighting that makes it a viable cooking space that feels fresh but is also fit for the '60s, '70s, 2021, and beyond.
+Fortunately, midcentury can leave its mark in earthy, boho spaces, minimalist rooms, and even in more traditional homes.
+This kitchen's lovely lighting and wood cabinets with matte black pulls make it a viable cooking space that feels fresh but is also fit for the '60s, '70s, 2021, and beyond.

 Get Inspired by Eichler